A complete walkthrough of working with Phrase as a product, localization, or translation project manager.

 Now that your Project setup is ready, it’s time to decide what features suit your localization process best (please note that most of the following features aren’t available in the Basic Plan).

 If you are working on a rush Project, you can make the most of Translation Memory input and Machine Translation: enable them in your Project Settings.
-Then, use the Autofill feature to translate all new content and automatically mark it as unverified.
+Then, use the Pre-Tranlsation (previously Autofill) feature to translate all new content and automatically mark it as unverified.